Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

-To analyze the judicial gender decision gap in domestic violence cases, we use data on criminal cases' characteristics, the prosecuted defendants and the judges analyzing those cases.
-Section \ref{SecDataCrime} summarizes our criminal case and defendants dataset, while Section \ref{SecDataJudges} describes our dataset of judges deciding these cases.
-Lastly, Section \ref{SecSummaryStats} explains which judges are included in our sample and presents summary statistics.
+{ To analyze the judicial gender decision gap in domestic violence cases, we use data on criminal cases' characteristics, the prosecuted defendants, and the judges analyzing those cases.
+Section \ref{SecInstitutions} briefly explains important institutional details that help us to explore these data.
+Additionally, Section \ref{SecDataCrime} summarizes our criminal cases and defendants dataset, while Section \ref{SecDataJudges} describes our dataset of judges deciding these cases.
+Lastly, Section \ref{SecSummaryStats} explains which judges are included in our sample and presents summary statistics.}